Fusing Blockchain and AI with Metaverse: A Survey: Artificial Intelligence in Metaverse

-In the open and decentralized metaverse, deep reinforcement learning is expected as a promising alternative for automate trading in metaverse ecosystem since DRL can enable the well trained agent to make decision automatically.
-Liu \textit{et al.} \cite{liu2021finrl,liu2021finrl2} believes that proper usages of AI will initiate a paradigm shift from the conventional trading routine to an automated machine learning approach.
-Therefore, Liu \textit{et al.} \cite{liu2021finrl} propose a deep reinforcement learning-based system to achieve efficiently automate trading in ecosystem, named FinRL, which can solve dynamic decision making problems and build a multi-factor model.
-In addition, Liu \textit{et al.} \cite{liu2021finrl2} exploit to reduce the simulation-to-reality gap and data processing burden through an open-source library that includes hundreds of market environment for financial reinforcement learning.
+In the open and decentralized metaverse, DRL is expected as a promising alternative for automated trading in the metaverse ecosystem since DRL can enable the well-trained agent to make the decision automatically.
+Liu \textit{et al.} \cite{liu2021finrl,liu2021finrl2} believe that proper usage of AI will initiate a paradigm shift from the conventional trading routine to an automated machine learning approach.
+Therefore, Liu \textit{et al.} \cite{liu2021finrl} propose a DRL-based system to achieve efficiently automate trading in the ecosystem, named FinRL, which can solve dynamic decision-making problems and build a multi-factor model.
+In addition, Liu \textit{et al.} \cite{liu2021finrl2} attempt to reduce the simulation-to-reality gap and data processing burden through an open-source library that includes hundreds of market {environments} for financial reinforcement learning.